Children often poke things like small toys or beads into their ears to see how far they will go, or to try to scratch an itch.

 Looking after yourself

 If the object does not fall out of the ear by itself, you will need to see a doctor.
-Don’t try to remove the object yourself as you could cause further damage.
-In the meantime:

 - keep your ear well protected to avoid knocking or banging – this will reduce the risk of further damage